 At Recovered, we recognize the impact COVID-19 has had and the continued challenges it poses to getting advice and treatment for substance use disorders.
 SAMHSA has a wealth of information and resources to assist providers, individuals, communities, and states during this difficult time and is ready to help in any way possible.Speak to SAMSHA

-What is an inpatient rehab program?
+What is an inpatient rehab like?

 Residential treatment facilities offer various forms of inpatient care for people with addictions.
 Most inpatient treatment can last for 30-90 days, but the length of care can be shorter or longer depending on a person’s needs.
 How long a person stays in rehab depends on a number of factors including the severity of their addiction, whether they have other mental health or medical needs, and their personal preference.